aaniksahaa/Solutions-to-Oracle-PL-SQL-Introduction-book-for-CSE-216/README.md

 # Introduction

-First of all, my earnest tribute to the original author of the book, **Prof. Sukarna Barua Sir** for such an amazing documentation with abundant exercises and practice problems.
+First of all, my earnest tribute to the author of the book, **Prof. Sukarna Barua Sir** for such an amazing documentation with abundant exercises and practice problems.

 These are my solutions to the exercise problems provided in the aforementioned book. **Please do care to star the repository if you find it helpful** :D